stevej2608/dash-spa/README.md

 Pytest and [Dash Duo](https://dash.plotly.com/testing) are used for testing.
 To run these tests both the Chrome browser and Chrome driver must be installed.
 These are already installed in the VSCode Docker container.
-If you are not using remote containers you must be install them first.
+If you are not using remote containers you must install them first.

 To run the tests: